Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson9.md

 ### Tips & Tricks

+*Check out the [OpenSea FAQs] if you get stuck!*

 1. Begin by cloning the [opensea-creatures] repo locally.
 2. Run `cp .env.sample .env` to copy the sample `.env` file.
 3. In `.env`, fill in your key for Infura in `INFURA_KEY`, your MetaMask mnemonic in `MNEMONIC`, etc. Use the instructions in the [opensea-creatures] repo to learn more!
 4. Use the exported constants when executing commands by running `source .env` in your active terminal window.
+5. In Step 2, you won't need to deploy a Metadata API; one has already been provided for you in the sample [opensea-creatures] project.

 ### Stretch Challenge